AzharMobeen/az-quarkus-examples/README.md

 #### Example-2
 * It's for Rest API with JPA and H2 in memory DB
 #### Example-3
-* Security added (JWT token generation and validation)
+* Security added (JWT token generation and validation with symmetric approach)

 ### Running the application in dev mode